Valdosta State University: Valdosta State College (1950–1993)

-Dr. Reade served until 1948, he was followed by Dr. J. Ralph Thaxton, who came from the University of Georgia, where he had served as professor, Dean, Director of Admissions, and Registrar.
-Soon after Dr. Thaxton began his service, the Board of Regents, acting on the advice of a committee which had examined the whole University System of Georgia, declared that in 1950 GSWC was to become co-educational – Valdosta State College (VSC).
+Reade served until 1948, he was followed by J. Ralph Thaxton, who came from the University of Georgia, where he had served as professor, Dean, Director of Admissions, and Registrar.
+Soon after Thaxton began his service, the Board of Regents, acting on the advice of a committee which had examined the whole University System of Georgia, declared that in 1950 GSWC was to become co-educational—Valdosta State College (VSC).

-Programs in premedical, predentistry, and prepharmacy were added, and the sciences became more prominent.
+Programs in premedical, pre dentistry, and pre pharmacy were added, and the sciences became more prominent.
 Business became a popular major after 1950.
 By 1956 men on campus outnumbered the women.
 Greek organizations were formed, with fraternities leading the way, and intercollegiate athletics became a part of campus life when the Rebels, an all-male basketball team, was formed.

 In 1953 VSC acquired the property of the former Emory Jr. College, a private all-male school that operated from 1928 to 1953, less than a mile away, and the facilities became the north campus which now house the College of Business, College of Nursing and Health Sciences, and Air Force ROTC.

-Under Dr. Thaxton's tenure, the college integrated in 1963.
+Under Thaxton's tenure, the college integrated in 1963.
 Over the next decade, the college added African-American students, faculty and administrators.

-Dr. Thaxton retired in 1966, and Dr. S. Walter Martin, former president of Emory University and Vice Chancellor of the University System of Georgia, assumed the presidency.
+Thaxton retired in 1966, and S. Walter Martin, former president of Emory University and Vice Chancellor of the University System of Georgia, assumed the presidency.
 He presided over a time of physical expansion of the school, including the construction of such buildings as the Odum Library, the Education Center, The Fine Arts Building, the College Union, a Science Administration Building and six dormitories.
 The student body grew, the School of Nursing was established, and many programs expanded, including those in graduate education.